CV and Bio

 Working Papers

-Abstract: This paper studies the effects of recessions on firms' customer capital.
-Leveraging a French reform as a financing shock, we find that, following the 2008-9 global trade collapse, financially constrained firms export less even years after the recession, as they are less likely to regain customers lost during the collapse.
-Our estimates indicate that winning back lost customers entails costs similar to attracting new ones, suggesting that existing customers face lower switching costs after trade interruptions.
-Consistent with recessions causing firms' customer capital to depreciate, we find muted effects for firms with higher ex-ante customer capital stocks.
+Abstract: How do recessions impact firms' customer relationships?
+Using a French trade credit reform for identification, we find that, following the 2008-9 global trade collapse, financially constrained firms export less years after the recession because they are less likely to regain customers lost during the collapse.
+Regaining lost customers entails costs similar to attracting new ones, implying that recessions cause firms' customer capital to depreciate by interrupting relationships.
+Consistent with the idea that firms that need to reinvest less in customer capital should recover more easily from recessions, we find weaker sales effects of financing constraints for firms with stronger relationships.

 Selected presentations: GEP/CEPR, EFA, FIRS, NFA (Best Ph.D.
 Paper), SFS Cavalcade.